BoshraJaber/reading-notes102/read2.md

 ## Brackets:
 * A free text editor made by Adobe.
-* Only supports HTML, CSS and JavaScript, though more coding capabilities can be added through extensions.
+* Only supports HTML, CSS, and JavaScript, though more coding capabilities can be added through extensions.
 * Includes all of the features one may want when using a text editor including “Live Preview”.

 ## Sublime Text: